JohnNgethe/AirBnB_clone_v3/README.md

 * All your classes should have documentation (python3 -c 'print(__import__("my_module").MyClass.__doc__)')
 * All your functions (inside and outside a class) should have documentation (python3 -c 'print(__import__("my_module").my_function.__doc__)' and python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)')
 * A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)

-## Tasks
-#### 1. Restart from scratch!
-* Update the repository name to AirBnB_clone_v3
-* Update the README.md:

-      Add yourself as an author of the project

-      Add new information about your new contribution

-      Make it better!
-* Copy over all files from AirBnB_clone_v2